-- 1. Only one credit card will be issued under DIA Governance Board authority.
+- 1. Credit cards will be issued under DIA Governance Board authority.
 The credit card will be issued to the DIA Treasurer and can only be issued to another designee through a majority vote by the Governance Board. - 2.
-The Governance Board through the treasurer will authorize use of the card for school related purchases only based on the following guidelines: - A. Credit card purchase will be based on approved reoccurring charges, selected pre-paid school travel related services, specific curriculum purchases and school supplies. - B. The card number and related documents will be secured by the Business Manager in the school safe. - C. The DIA Board Treasurer will maintain possession of the physical card at all times. - D. All credit card transactions require a signed purchase order approved by the Executive Director. - E. All credit card transactions over \$1,000.00 require additional written approval from the DIA Board Treasurer. - F. The Business Manager, with the appropriate approval is the only authorized credit card transaction facilitator.
-Under no circumstances is the Executive Director or other DIA staff members allowed to utilize the physical credit card for any purpose! - 3.
-The Business Manager will provide account of all credit card expenditures to the Governance Board Treasurer, the Executive Director and the CFO on a bi-monthly basis. - 4.
-The CFO will provide a monthly reconciliation of the credit card account and verify that all procedures have been followed according to policy. - 5.
+The Governance Board through the treasurer will authorize use of the card for school related purchases only based on the following guidelines: - A. Credit card purchases will be based on approved reoccurring charges, selected pre-paid school travel related services, specific curriculum purchases and school supplies. - B. The DIA Board Treasurer and approved designee will maintain possession of the physical card. - C. All credit card transactions over \$20,000 require additional written approval from the DIA Board Treasurer. - 3.
+The Controller and accounting team will provide an account of all credit card expenditures to the Governance Board Treasurer and the Executive Director on a monthly basis. - 4.
+The Controller will provide a monthly reconciliation of the credit card account and verify that all procedures have been followed according to policy.

 Violation of the Credit Card policy could result in a written warning, additional training and/or immediate termination based on the severity of the violation.

-A. RECORDS AND ACCOUNTS
+C. RECORDS AND ACCOUNTS

-1. Chart of Accounts
+Chart of Accounts

-DuBois Integrity Academy, Inc. shall utilize the standard state codification of accounts, as contained in the Financial and Program Cost Accounting and Reporting for Georgia schools, as a means of codifying all transactions pertaining to its operations.
+DuBois Integrity Academy Inc., shall utilize the standard state codification of accounts, as contained in the Financial and Program Cost Accounting and Reporting for Georgia schools, as a means of codifying all transactions pertaining to its operations.

-(A) Bank Accounts
+Bank Accounts